lip6/IHP_SG13G2_TO_Nov2024/README.md

 ## Directory structure

-If you are a designer here we propose a directory structure, which we and the community would appreciate you use.
-Keep in mind that the design you submitt should be reproducible, what means that it should provide all the information necesary to reproduce the design.
+If you are a designer, we propose the following directory structure, which we and the community would appreciate you using.
+Please ensure that the design you submit is reproducible, meaning it should include all the information necessary to replicate the design.

 ```text
 📁<design_name>
  ┣ 📁design_data